arleychallengejobsity/arleychallengejobsity/README.md

     admin login: challengeadmin
     admin password: challenge123*

-The solution in scalable (*remember you can also scale databricks cluster always needed):
+The solution in scalable (*remember you can also scale databricks cluster always needed): **This responds mandatory Feature -> The solution should be scalable to 100 million entries.
+It is encouraged to simplify the data by a data model.
+Please add proof that the solution is scalable.**

 ![image](https://user-images.githubusercontent.com/101717820/158706358-15f25b72-4c87-436c-9fc9-ec8c55d514ed.png)